 |TLR4||Lipopolysaccharide||Gram Negative Bacteria|

 There are multiple other types of PRR, including mannose receptors, but these exist in fewer numbers.
 Unlike components of the adaptive immune system, PRRs are not specific to individual pathogens, but to groups of pathogens.
+Thus, they do not possess cellular memory.

 In addition to the PRRs associated with cell membranes discussed above, a number of PRRs are produced during the acute phase response and released into the bloodstream.

-One of these is Mannose-binding lectin (MBL), this is an acute phase protein produced by the liver and is an example of a collectin.
+One of these is Mannose-binding lectin (MBL).
+This is an acute phase protein produced by the liver and is an example of a collectin.
 Collectins are proteins present in solution throughout the body with collagen-like domains and sugar-binding (lectin) domains.
 These are able to bind to surface sugars on pathogens, known as opsonisation, making them easier targets for phagocytosis.

 Another PRR produced by the liver as an acute phase protein is C-Reactive Protein (CRP).
 This binds to a molecule known as phosphocholine in microbial polysaccharides.
 Once bound the pathogen has been opsonized for phagocytosis and complement is activated.